wtong98/IndpStudy2016-17/README.md

 so if there's anything particularly gruesome or nonsensical, please don't hesitate to reach out (our personal emails are at the top of `compose.py`)

-First off, if you take a peek into the directories, `samples` contains example pieces of midi or note-state matrices produced in a run of our neural network. `primer.mid` is an example midi-clip used to prime our network. `awesomeness.mid` is an example generated midi file. `final_tune.txt` is an example note-state matrix depecting a song, with each line corresponding to a row, each column separated by tab.
+If you take a peek into the directories, `samples` contains example pieces of midi or note-state matrices produced in a run of our neural network. `primer.mid` is an example midi-clip used to prime our network. `awesomeness.mid` is an example generated midi file. `final_tune.txt` is an example note-state matrix depecting a song, with each line corresponding to a row, each column separated by tab.First off,

 A "note-state matrix" itself is the numerical representation of a song in a form that our network can understand.
 Essentially, it's composed of a matrix with *t* rows, each row